By Jerry Tardif

 You don't actually have to spend a lot of money, especially at the beginning where you're forming your own habits and learning what works best for you and your horse.

-First, you don't need to get everything at once.
+You don't need to get everything at once.

 Some barns provide or will let you use some tack, such as lunge lines, lunge whips, leg wraps, first aid items, etc.